mlswg/mls-architecture/draft-ietf-mls-architecture.md

 private key corresponding to the credential.
 As noted in {{group-members}}, users may own multiple clients, each with their own keying material.
-Each KeyPackage is specific to an MLS version and ciphersuite, but a client may want to offer support for multiple protocol versions and ciphersuites.
-As such, there may be multiple KeyPackages stored by each user for a mix of protocol versions, ciphersuites, and end-user devices.
+Each KeyPackage is specific to an MLS version and cipher suite, but a client may want to offer support for multiple protocol versions and cipher suites.
+As such, there may be multiple KeyPackages stored by each user for a mix of protocol versions, cipher suites, and end-user devices.

 When a client wishes to establish a group or add clients to a group, it first contacts the DS to request KeyPackages for each of the other clients,